AqwamCreates/ChaWatcher/PROPRIETARY_LICENSE.md

 * Remove or alter any copyright, trademark, or other proprietary notices or labels contained in the Proprietary Codes;

+* Use the Proprietary Codes outside of anti-cheat or anti-exploit purposes;

 User also shall not remove or modify the license written here, regardless it is a derivative of the Proprietary Codes or not.

 -- Ownership and Credit --